Licensed to Kill: A Field Manual for Mortifying Sin, by Brian G. Hedges

 “Are you ready for a serious fight to the death?
 My friend Brian Hedges goes for the jugular by dusting off a near antique word (and worse, a scarcely-used yet lethal weapon): mortification.
 Are Christ-followers really licensed to kill?
 Read this ‘field-manual’ and you will discover that you have a monstrous and aggressive antagonist who is aiming to annihilate you.
 It’s your duty to fight back!
 Brian has given us a faithful, smart, Word-centered guide to help us identify and form a battle plan for mortally wounding the enemy of indwelling sin.”

-Wes Ward, Senior Director of Media & Content Strategy, Revive Our Hearts (and a co-elder with the author)
+—Wes Ward, Senior Director of Media and Content Strategy, Revive Our Hearts

 “Provides excellent insight into how the believer should deal with sin in their lives.”